NikSneMC/NikSneMC/README.md

 - 🌱 I’m currently learning Pascal, Java, Python, C++ and HTML
 - 📫 How to reach me: You can contact me in Discord [(link)](https://discordapp.com/users/760511113795207168/)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I love coding and I am Co-Owner of ShardMC & technical admin of the Wolfland server.
+- ⚡ about me: I love coding and I am Co-Owner of ShardMC & technical admin of the Wolfland server.
 <!--
 **NikSneMC/NikSneMC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.